7rajnishsharma/CodSoft_calculator/README.md

 # Interactive Web Calculator

 The Interactive Web Calculator is a dynamic web application that allows users to perform basic arithmetic operations.
-It's a user-friendly and responsive calculator developed as part of an internship project with Codsoft.
+It's a user-friendly and responsive calculator developed as part of an internship project with **Codsoft**.

 ## Demo